swamp-lang/website/content/roadmap/_index.md

 ### Intercept any Function

 Inspired by @catnipped, this feature enables intercepting *any* function for event dispatch.
 The function must have a clear first parameter that is a struct (not counting `self`). `self` will serve as an automatic context.
-A potential issue might be when `mut` is needed by the event catcher but not used by the function itself.
+A potential issue might be when `mut` is needed by the event handler but not used by the function itself.

-At compile time (or when patching the `.swim` file for Marsh VM), a dispatch code block is inserted before the function body.
+At compile time (or when patching the `.swim` file for [Marsh VM](https://marshvm.com/)), a dispatch code block is inserted before the function body.

 Mark functions to intercept as events using a keyword.
 The syntax is not clear at this time, assume it is an `intercept` keyword for now: